vdourson2/markdown-challenge/README.md

 ### Hobbies
 - Walk :
-    * in the nature
+    * in nature
-    * in the mountain (my favorite, but not possible in Belgium)
+    * in mountain (my favorite, but not possible in Belgium)
-    * in a place charged with history
+    * in places charged with history
 - Read :
     * novels
     * personal development